TheDjentleman/TheDjentleman.github.io/_posts/draft.md

 In this way, we can either build the library or run `main.rs` by calling `cargo build` or `cargo run` respectively (from the project's root folder in a cmd window).
 I also created a folder called `data` in which I will store some *wave* files with different guitar recordings for testing (as of right now there is only one, containing a short note sequence).

-Before we dive into some code, I want to some up my plans for approaching the problem of converting a recording into a guitar tab.
+Before we dive into some code, I want to sum up my plans for approaching the problem of converting a recording into a guitar tab.
 I'm planning to look at it from two perspectives: classic dsp and machine learning.
-I am no dsp guru, but my intuition for a dsp pipeline that extracts the notes played from the recorded wave (I will call this *signal* in the remainder of this post) goes something like this:
+I am no dsp guru, but my intuition for a dsp pipeline that extracts the notes played from the recorded wave (I will call this (discrete) *signal* in the remainder of this post) goes something like this:
 1. Eventually apply some filters to the signal
-2. Identify points of time a new note or chord is being played
+2. Identify the points of time a new note or chord is being played
 3. Subdivide the signal to separate subsequently played notes or chords
 4. Apply fast fourier transform on signal sections to extract frequencies
 5. Convert frequencies to notes (like a') or chords (like E minor)